Hrvoje Matkovic (soccer)

-Hrvoje Matkovic (born 31 July 1981) in Croatia Vukovar.
+Hrvoje Matkovic (born 31 July 1981) is a Croatian-Australian footballer.

 Life

-In 1991 he fled with his family war torn country of Croatia to Germany Berlin where he started playing for Hertha BSC and showed early signs of Bright Future to follow. in 1993 the family Migrated to Melbourne Australia and he joined St Albans Saints as a junior.
+In 1991, he fled war-torn Croatia to Berlin, Germany, where he started playing for Hertha BSC.
+In 1993, the family migrated to Melbourne, Australia and he joined St Albans Saints as a junior.
 Throughout his junior days he had a stint at Dinamo Zagreb juniors and he represented The State of Victoria in National Championship's held in Brisbane.

-Soon to follow Hrvoje joined Melbourne Knights Football Club and soon after was offered a senior contract where he served for two years in NSL. in 2001 Hrvoje heads to Singapore and spend two years there winning leagues and cups with two biggest clubs Home United and Singapore Armed Forces Football Club. on his Return he joined The Victorian Premier League and played with St Albans Saints Melbourne Knights and Heidelberg Warriors.
-Hrvoje Sustained a serious knee injury playing for Heidelberg Warriors which ruled him out for year. upon his return from injury he served Werribee City Bees St Albans Saints and finally retired from playing at Strathmore Split where he continued in a coaching role.
-As a coach he started with two promotions and showed great signs of being an very good coach.
+In 2001, he went to Singapore where he spent two years, playing for Home United and Singapore Armed Forces Football Club.
+Upon his return, he joined The Victorian Premier League and played with St Albans Saints Melbourne Knights and Heidelberg Warriors.
+He sustained a serious knee injury playing for Heidelberg Warriors which ruled him out for year.
+After his return from injury, he played for the Werribee City Bees St Albans Saints and finally retired from playing at Strathmore Split, where he continued in a coaching role.